-Our silicone RTV mold-making materials can be used for creating almost anything, including:
+Our silicone RTV mold-making kit materials can be used for creating molds for almost anything, including:

 The beauty and simplicity of these mold-making materials is that you can take something that is creatively made, such as a one-off artistic item, and replicate it, accurately retaining the entire exterior detailing, easily and quickly.

-Our high-temperature molding silicone and our urethane 75A rubber materials can be used in a more technical manner.
-Our urethane 75A is great for making molds of practical items such as concrete or cement stamps, as well as durable rubber parts.
-Applications for these molded items may include industrial, automotive, aircraft-related, marine, and more.
-The silicone molds and urethane molds are easy to make for both for industrial and personal applications.
+Our high-temperature molding silicone AM150 and our urethane 75A rubber materials can be used in a more technical manner.
+Our urethane 75A is great for making molds of concrete or cement stamps, as well as durable rubber parts.
+The AM150 silicone molds are used for low melt metal projects such as parts made with bismuth tin and pewter.

-Our liquid latex for molding is great for casting cement, concrete, plaster, Hydrocal, or Hydro-Stone pieces like life size statues or facades.
+Our liquid latex is great for casting larger cement, concrete, plaster, Hydrocal, or Hydro-Stone pieces like life size statues or facades.
 It is a brush-on product and is very tough, flexible and resistant to tearing.
 It picks up fine detail for molds very well.
-Our mold-making latex is for molding only—do not use it to make masks, and do not apply it to human skin.
+Our mold-making latex is for molds only— do not apply it to human skin.

 We offer FREE technical advice!

-Call us at 1-877-342-8860 If you need help choosing the right latex or silicone for your application or determining the right amount of to get, we offer free technical advice for all products!
+Call us at 1-877-342-8860 If you need help choosing the right mold making product for your application or determining the right amount to order, we offer free technical advice for all products!
 Browse AeroMarine Products’ collection of offerings, including 2 part marine epoxy, food-grade RTV mold-making silicone, and silicone potting compounds.

-Common uses include production of concrete features, plastic parts for a variety of industrial uses, and hobbyist casting figurines or parts.
+Common uses include production of fine concrete features, plastic parts for a variety of industrial uses, soap and candle crafting, and casting figurines or game pieces.

-When creating your own molds, first, you’ll want to identify what you’re making a mold of.
+When creating your own molds, first, you’ll want to identify the original piece that you want to make a mold of.

-If you’re having trouble figuring out what the best strategy for molding is on your project, check out our technical support video channel for videos on specific mold-supply applications or contact us through phone, live chat or email.
+If you’re having trouble figuring out what the best strategy for your project, check out our technical support video channel for videos on specific mold-supply applications or contact us through phone, live chat or email.
 We are always happy to help you.